How to guide: Following protocols

 -

 It should be kept up to date; when there are any changes, a new version of the protocol should be issued and an amendment submitted to approve the changes.
-Staff delivering the study must not make changes - these must be done by the study team centrally
+Changes should not be implemented until a new version of the protocol has been approved by the HRA.
+Staff delivering the study must not make changes - these must be done by the study team centrally.

 Full guide